 It’s hard to imagine kitchens without rows of cupboards, central islands, stone counter tops and task lighting.
-Yet the configuration of the kitchen that we know and love today has its roots only as far back as the 1920’s – scarcely 90 years ago.
+Yet the configuration of the kitchen that we know and love today has its roots only as far back as the 1920’s – slightly less than 100 years ago.
 Before that, the kitchen was a largish room with a cast iron stove, or fireplace, and a large central island that was actually a big, sturdy table on which all the prep was done.
 Think of Downton Abbey’s kitchen in the earlier episodes and you get the picture.

 The only true kitchen cabinet was the free-standing multi-purpose unit you see in these photographs.
 It is considered a transitional piece of furniture that bridged the gap between Victorian-era kitchens and those of the “modern” 1920’s.